padok-team/burrito/docs/user-guide/private-modules.md

 # Configure the TerraformLayer to use private modules' repositories

-If your stack use Terraform modules that are hosted on private repositories, you can configure the `TerraformLayer` to be able to use thos private modules by [configuring the `overrideRunnerSpec` in your resource definition](./override-runner.md).
+If your stack use Terraform modules that are hosted on private repositories, you can configure the `TerraformLayer` to be able to use those private modules by [configuring the `overrideRunnerSpec` in your resource definition](./override-runner.md).

 ## The layer uses a private module with HTTPS